Mediterranean Halloumi Bake

 - Vitamin B

-Personally, I would choose goat’s milk cheese over cow’s milk cheese because the fat globules are more similar to the makeup of mother’s milk, therefore, they are easier to digest and non-mucous forming.
+Personally, I prefer goat’s milk cheese over cow’s milk cheese because the fat globules are easier to digest and non-mucous forming.
 I also consider the goat’s milk variant superior because it contains less lactose than the cow’s milk cheese.

 All milk contains tryptophan, which is an essential amino acid that can’t be manufactured by the body.
 The body needs tryptophan to produce serotonin– one of the chemical neurotransmitters responsible for well-being, positive mood enhancement and healthy sleep.

-If you aren’t a fan of dairy products or are even intolerant you can try making my Homemade Coconut Milk Yoghurt.
+If you aren’t a fan of dairy products or are even intolerant try making my Homemade Coconut Milk Yoghurt.

 I would be interested in finding out what your dairy preferences are, I’m looking forward to reading your comments.